mozdevs/ck-web-components/README.md

 Here `web-bell` is the tag name (just like `a`, `h1`, `table` etc are tag names) and `WebBellPrototype` defines the behaviour of instances of this custom element.

-All custom elements tags must include a hyphen.
+All custom elements tag names must include a hyphen.
 This is so that authors don't attempt to register elements that might already exist in the browser, either today or in the future.
 You can also use this as a way to create namespaced elements (e.g. `mozilla-calendar`).

 A custom element prototype extends at least `HTMLElement.prototype`--this is what makes it possible to insert custom element instances into the DOM tree.
-It might also choose to implement certain life cycle callbacks, and its own methods, getters and setters.
+It might also implement certain life cycle callbacks, and its own methods, getters and setters.
 Following on the example:

 ```javascript
 var WebBellPrototype = Object.create(HTMLElement.prototype);